Class Subspace :: sus :: option :: Option

 Returns the contained value inside the option, if there is one.
 Otherwise,

-Note that if it is non-trivial to construct a default_result
+Note that if it is non-trivial to construct a default_result, that

 used instead, as it will only construct the default value if required.